msb1/covid19-tracker-fitter/README.md

  it difficult to extrapolate from the sample to the population.</u></li>
  <li>All of the worldwide COVID19 data appears to be in the form of non-probability sampling
  <ol>
  <li>The data from China is a complete "FARSE".
-It is a lie and unrealistic.
+It is a lie and unrealistic - even in lieu of the internal travel restrictions.
 Just looking at the
   data curves for confirmed cases and deaths from China can lead to this conclusion.
 Next, there are minimal cases reported in China outside of Wuhan.
-Yet there have been large numbers of air flights to all major cities (e.g., Beijing, Shanghai, Hong Kong, etc.) every day during the start of this outbreak in Wuhan.
+Yet there have been large numbers of air flights to all major cities (e.g., Beijing, Shanghai, Hong Kong, etc.) every day during the start of this outbreak in Wuhan (prior to the internal flight stoppage).
 The Chinese are simply lying about the rest of their country.
 See this paper, Fig. 1, published in the Lancet: https://doi.org/10.1016/S0140-6736(20)30260-9.
 China currently claims  82052, 589, 607 for confirmed case for the entire Mainland, Beijing and
   Shanghai, respectively.
 Similary, the COVID19 deaths are 3339, 9 and 7, for the entire Mainland, Beijing and Shanghai, respectively. <b>LIES, LIES, and more LIES!!!</b></li>